segmentio/segment-docs/src/engage/user-subscriptions/subscription-sql.md

 ---
-title: Subscription SQL Sync
+title: Subscription with SQL Traits
 plan: engage-foundations
 beta: true
 ---

-With Subscription SQL Sync, connect to your data warehouse and query user subscription data to Engage on a scheduled basis.
+Use Subscription with SQL Traits to connect to your data warehouse and query user subscription data to Engage on a scheduled basis.
 Use your data warehouse as a single source of truth for subscription statuses and query from warehouses such as BigQuery, Redshift, or Snowflake.

 On this page, you'll learn how to use SQL to sync subscription data from your warehouse to Engage.

 ## Getting started

-To use Subscription SQL Sync, you need the following:
+To use Subscription with SQL Traits, you need the following:
 - A warehouse connected to Segment
 - A Segment workspace
 - A user account with access to Engage in that workspace